Aesthetic Plastic Surgeons

 Make up can often disguise the bruising from 10-14 days.
 Most patients have returned to normal day to day activities by 3 weeks, but the neck and cheek tissues will feel stiff for some weeks and numb for a number of months.
 Impact exercise is best avoided for 4-5 weeks.

 Complications are uncommon after facelifting.
 Infection is rare.
 Haematomas are unusual and may require drainage to speed up the healing process.
+Aspirin should be avoided in the month before surgery as it increase the risk of bleeding.
 The skin of the face and neck is undermined and pulled up leaving scars.
-These usually settle well.
+These usually settle well, but quality of scaring is down to how individuals heal.
+Use of Solution for Scars has been shown to improve scars.
+This should be started a week in advance of surgery to maximise the benefit.

 This is very rare.
 As skin loses its elasticity with age, some laxity of the neck skin may remain as the tissues settle.
 The neck skin has to allow elevation of the head: Surgery removes the excess.

-Listed below are the range of services that we can complete on the face:
+Below are the range of services that we can complete on the face